KudoAI/chatgpt.js/docs/USERGUIDE.md

 `msg`: A string representing the message to send.

-`method`: A string representing the method to send the message with, can only be `click`.
+`method` (optional): A string representing the method to send the message with, can only be `click`.
 Usually needed for mobile devices compatibility.

 Example code: